MitchellTesla/timechain/README.md

 # 🐝 Hive of the CyberHornets 🐝
 [![CodeQL](https://github.com/MitchellTesla/Timechain-HIVE/actions/workflows/codeql.yml/badge.svg)](https://github.com/MitchellTesla/Timechain-HIVE/actions/workflows/codeql.yml)

-***Welcome to the decentralized M̶e̶t̶a̶verse, Hive of the CyberHornets***
+***Welcome to the decentralized M̶e̶t̶a̶verse, Home of the longest chain***
 <p align="center">
   <img src="0ff7784184af761d38db3013a4d1584e.gif" alt="demo" />
 </p>

+For more technical information on the Bitcoin Network read the original whitepaper written by Satoshi Nakamoto!

-For Research and Development of Bitcoin.
-Use the website link in the About section to access Timechainstats interactive Dashboard.
+Use the link in the about section to access an interactive dashboard for the Bitcoin Netowork by 2140data

 <p align="center">
   <img src="LiveBTCdata_website_snapshot.jpg" alt="demo" />